 During 1998, we implemented a program to divest non-strategic businesses and assets in order to focus on our core businesses, repay debt and repurchase our common stock (see "Overview").
-Pursuant to such program, we have completed or have pending the following dispositions through October 8, 1999:
+Pursuant to such program, we have completed or have pending the following dispositions through December, 1999.

-Pending disposition of Green Flag.
-On October 8, 1999, we entered into a definitive agreement to dispose of our Green Flag business unit for approximately \$410 million in cash.
-The transaction, subject to customary regulatory approval in the United Kingdom ("UK"), is expected to be consummated in the fourth quarter of 1999.
+Green Flag.
+On November 26, 1999, we completed the disposition of our Green Flag business unit for approximately \$400 million.
 Green Flag is a roadside assistance organization based in the UK, which provides a wide range of emergency support and rescue services.

-Pending disposition of Entertainment Publications, Inc. On September 14, 1999, we entered into a definitive agreement to sell 84% of our EPub business unit for approximately \$325.0 million in cash.
-We will retain approximately 16% of EPub's equity in connection with the transaction.
+Entertainment Publications, Inc. On November 30, 1999, we completed the disposition of 85% of our EPub business unit for approximately \$281.0 million in cash, inclusive of certain adjustments.
+We retained approximately 15% of EPub's equity in connection with the transaction.
 In addition, we will have a designee on the EPub's Board of Directors.
-The transaction is subject to customary regulatory approvals and customary conditions and is expected to be consummated in the fourth quarter of 1999.
-The sale of EPub is expected to generate an after-tax gain of approximately \$140.0 million.
-We have determined that the size and nature of our retained equity stake in EPUB, including the retention of board representation, will require us to account for our ongoing investment in EPUB using the equity accounting method.
-In addition, our earlier classification of EPUB as a discontinued operation was reversed in accordance with generally accepted accounting principles.
-EPub is the world's largest marketer and publisher of coupon books and discount programs which provides customers with unique products and services that are designed to enhance a customer's purchasing power.
+We have determined that the size and nature of our retained equity stake in EPub, including the retention of board representation, will require us to account for our ongoing investment in EPub using the equity method of accounting.
+EPub is a marketer and publisher of coupon books and discount programs which provides customers with unique products and services that are designed to enhance a customer's purchasing power.

 North American Outdoor Group.
 On October 8, 1999, we disposed of 94% of our NAOG business unit for approximately \$140.0 million in cash and we will retain approximately 6% of NAOG's equity in connection with the transaction.
-The sale of NAOG is expected to generate a pre-tax gain of approximately \$107.0 million.
 NAOG is the world's largest lifestyle affinity membership organization.